-History students at FVSU take courses examining American government, comparative politics, international relations, public administration, political theory, and research methods.
+Political Science students at FVSU take courses examining American government, comparative politics, international relations, public administration, political theory, and research methods.
 Students take courses in areas including legislative processes, public policy analysis, international politics, political parties, minority politics, and politics in developing countries, among others.

 The FVSU Bachelor of Arts major in political science is administered through the Department of History, Geography, Political Science, and Criminal Justice in the College of Arts and Sciences.